 - 1. Investigation part: refers to the part of the investigation that the surveyed work aims to support as presented in Section 2, e.g. collection, examination, correlation, and reporting.
 Please note that in many cases a work may be applicable in more than one investigation parts, e.g. examination and correlation as it aims to automatically extract evidence and identify the relations between them. - 2.
-Data: refers to the data used by the method proposed in the work, e.g. network traffic, access or audit logs.
-If the proposed method is independent of a specific data source and is applicable across the analysis of the whole incident, this criterion is assigned the value incident. - 3.
+Data: refers to the data used by the method proposed in the work , e.g. network traffic, access or audit logs .If the proposed method is

+- independent of a specific data source and is applicable across the analysis of the whole incident, this criterion is assigned the value incident. - 3.
 Optimisation: refers to the type of optimisation employed by the proposed method.
-For example, the value of this criterion may be game-theory, any heuristic approach or a guideline based approach. - 4.
+For example, the value of this criterion may be gametheory, any heuristic approach or a guideline based approach. - 4.
 Modelling: refers to the building block that is used by the proposed model or system, e.g., a graph-based system that used vulnerabilities or hosts as its nodes.
-This may not be applicable to all the surveyed papers. - 5.
-Evaluation: refers to how the proposed method is evaluated.
+This may not be applicable to all the surveyed papers. - Evaluation: refers to how the proposed method is evaluated.
 The evaluation method could be using a realistic simulated dataset or real data.
 In many cases the work may have not been evaluated but rather demonstrated. - 6.
 Knowledge base: refers to the usage or not of an external well-recognised knowledge base, such as a threat intelligence knowledge base. - 7.
 Type of game: this criterion applies only to works that use game theory and describes the type(s) of game used e.g. incomplete, zero sum etc. - 8.
 Parameters: refers to the external parameters, e.g., cost or benefit, that are taken in consideration for the optimisation used by the proposed work. - 9.
-Parameter data: refers to the type of data used for the aforementioned parameters during the evaluation section, i.e., real, realistic (through simulation), numerical (random) data.
+Parameter data: refers to the type of data used for the aforementioned parameters during the evaluation section, i.e., real, realistic (through simulation), numerical (random) data. - 10.
+Anti-forensics: this is a boolean criterion that is true when the proposed solution is formulated to be effective against Attackers that use antiforensic techniques. - 11.
+Multi-stage: this is a boolean criterion that is true only when the proposed solution explicitly takes in consideration the multi-stage nature of a cyber incident.